looker/hackernews/01_intro.md

 We wire up filters for author, domain and word, so that any of these will change all the data on the dashboard.

-For example Paul Grahm (author: pg), Is posting a little less over time, likes to post about ycombinator. talks about yc, applicathions, hn and startups.
+For example Paul Grahm (author: pg), Is posting a little less over time, likes to post about ycombinator. talks about yc, applications, hn and startups.
 His posts look very successful.

 <img src="https://discourse.looker.com/uploads/default/original/2X/b/b75d6f53fff47ab8465fa12b22859be3466ce393.png" width="469" height="499">

-One of the nice things we can do in Looker is to create links when we render cels.
-Dimensions have a **html:** that is rendered with [liquid templating](http://liquidmarkup.org/).
+One of the nice things we can do in Looker is to create links when we render the result cells.
+Dimensions have a **html:** parameter that is rendered with [liquid templating](http://liquidmarkup.org/).

 Using this mechanism, we can cross link everywhere we display, author, domain and word to point to a dashboard.